British PM Johnson tells parliament: You can tie my hands, but I will not delay Brexit

 BlackRock, a U.S. investment firm that manages $6.8 trillion of assets, said a no-deal Brexit or a referendum had become more plausible.

-The pound trimmed gains against the dollar, to stand slightly higher on Monday at $1.234.
+The pound trimmed gains against the dollar GBP=D3, to stand slightly higher on Monday at $1.234.
 It jumped to a six-week high of $1.2385 in London trading after economic data beat forecasts.

 House of Commons Speaker John Bercow, champion of parliament in its move to rein in the prime minister over Brexit, took a veiled swipe at Johnson as he announced on Monday he would stand down from the role, issuing a warning to the government not to “degrade” parliament.